debops/debops/docs/developer-guide/role-score.rst

 they fired.

 The default output without :command:`--details` is a compact scoreboard sorted by score, with the role count, average and median.
-To compare a few
+To score the whole fleet, :command:`make role-score` prints that scoreboard and :command:`make role-score-verbose` adds the per-rule breakdown.
+To compare a few roles:
-roles:

 .. code-block:: console